StringBuilder.Append Method (String, Int32, Int32)

 count less than zero.

 startIndex + count is greater than the length of value.

 Enlarging the value of this instance would exceed MaxCapacity.

 This method appends the specified range of characters in value to the current instance.
-If value is Nothing and startIndex and count are both zero, no changes are made.
+If value is a null reference (Nothing in Visual Basic) and startIndex and count are both zero, no changes are made.

 The method modifies the existing instance of this class; it does not return a new class instance.
 Because of this, you can call a method or property on the existing reference and you do not have to assign the return value to a StringBuilder object, as the following example illustrates.

 The capacity of this instance is adjusted as needed.Notes to Callers

 In the .NET Framework 4 and the .NET Framework 4.5, when you instantiate the StringBuilder object by calling the StringBuilder(Int32, Int32) constructor, both the length and the capacity of the StringBuilder instance can grow beyond the value of its MaxCapacity property.
 This can occur particularly when you call the Append and AppendFormat methods to append small strings.

 .NET FrameworkSupported in: 4.5.2, 4.5.1, 4.5, 4, 3.5, 3.0, 2.0, 1.1, 1.0

 .NET Framework Client ProfileSupported in: 4, 3.5 SP1